Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Data Analysis and Results

 \subsubsection{Likelihood and Spectral Analysis for P$_q$, P$_1$, and P$_2$}

 We performed likelihood analysis to the data in P$_q$, P$_1$, and P$_2$, while a PL spectral model was still used for \ngc.
+In this analysis, the spectral parameters of the sources within 5\arcdeg\ from the target were set free and all the other parameters (except the normalizations of the two background components) were fixed at their catalog values.
 The obtained results are given in Table~\ref{tab:ts}.
 As can be seen, the emissions in P$_1$ and P$_2$ ($\Gamma\simeq 2.02$ and 1.85 respectively) were harder that that in P$_q$ ($\Gamma\simeq 2.43$).
 The significances for the spectral differences were $\simeq$2.2$\sigma$ and 3.2$\sigma$ respectively.

 We extracted spectra from the data during the three time periods to check the likelihood results.
 The same setup and procedures as that in Section~\ref{sssec:ls} were used.
 We kept the spectral data points with TS $\geq$ 4 and showed the derived 95$\%$ flux upper limits otherwise.
+The same systematic uncertainties mentioned in Section~\ref{sssec:ls} were added.
 The obtained spectra are shown in Figure~\ref{fig:spec}, with the spectra of P${_1}$ and P${_2}$ compared to that of P${_q}$ respectively.
 As can be seen, the spectral models from the likelihood analysis can generally describe the spectra, while only a $\sim$10\,GeV spectral data point appears slightly deviating away from the model fit in P$_1$.

+For the P$_1$ and P$_2$ two possible spectral change events, we carefully checked for other possibilities, such as if they could be induced by the proximity to the Sun, the solar flares\footnote{http://hesperia.gsfc.nasa.gov/fermi\_solar/} or gamma-ray bursts \citep{grbs} in the source field, or flares of background quasars during the time periods.
+The first two possibilities were excluded as no such cases occurred in the RoI during the time periods, which was confirmed by non-detection of short flaring events in such as 1-day--binned light curves we tested to construct.
+For the third one, there are many quasars, given in the SIMBAD database, that are located $\sim$2\arcmin--30\arcmin\ to NGC~1068, for example [VV2000] J024207.2+000038 (\citealt{vv00}; see Figure~\ref{fig:1068}).
+However, there are no reports of this source being a blazar.